nomeata/haskell-for-readers/haskell-for-readers.md

 * The `Parser` type constructor implements a backtracking parser.
 Let us skip looking at the definition too closely, and just appreciate that going from `a` to “something that can parse a value of type `a`” can be modeled as a type constructor.

-* Then there is the `IO a` type constructor, for which the definition is opaque.
+* And finally there is the `IO a` type constructor, for which the definition is opaque.
 But it still has a clear meaning: A value of type `IO a` is a computation that, after interacting with the external world (terminal, files, network, etc.), produces a value of type `a`.
 (See the [chapter on imperative code](#io) if you want a diversion.)

-* The last two examples will be useful later as counter examples. `Two` is again a container, not unlike `Maybe` and lists: A value of type `Two a` contains always exactly to values of type `a`.

-* And a `Printer a` is simply a function from `a` to `String`, obviously with the connotation that it is some form of pretty-printing.

 This was a long list, and I could have easily extended it with many more.
 So what is the point?
 The point is that there are a large number of very different concepts that can be naturally expressed as a type constructor.
 If we now venture out to find similarities between them, we will stumble upon monads.